Kristin Chenoweth juggles dual roles as Tonys co-host, nominee

-NEW YORK (Reuters) - Kristin Chenoweth, star of the Broadway musical “On the Twentieth Century,” will juggle two roles during the Tony Awards as a co-host and a nervous nominee for theater’s biggest honors but what she wants most is for her show to win this year.
+NEW YORK, May 6 (Reuters) - Kristin Chenoweth, star of the Broadway musical “On the Twentieth Century,” will juggle two roles during the Tony Awards as a co-host and a nervous nominee for theater’s biggest honors but what she wants most is for her show to win this year.

 Chenoweth, 46, won a Tony in 1999 for her role in the musical “You’re a Good Man, Charlie Brown” but has never been in a Tony-winning show in her nearly 20-year career on Broadway.